BashCooler/hydit/README.md

 ## Contributing

 Contributions are always welcome!
+Just try to keep the codebase simple

-Feel free to ask any questions on how the things work if you want to improve something and don't know where to start or just out of curiosity.
+Feel free to ask any questions on how the things work if you want to improve something and don't know where to start or just out of curiosity

-Notes on submitting a PR:
-- Try to keep the codebase simple
-- Don't overuse the AI.
-I'm fine with using something like Codex as a tool, but 1000+ lines of unreadable undocumented mess will not be appreciated and may be rejected even if it works

 ## See also